U.S. sues ex-Trump adviser Bolton to block book publication

 Bolton’s “The Room Where It Happened: A White House Memoir,” is set to be published on June 23.

-Simon and Schuster did not immediately reply to a request for comment on the lawsuit.
+The publisher, Simon and Schuster, said the lawsuit is an attempt by the Trump administration to stop “publication of a book it deems unflattering to the President.”
+It said Bolton has fully cooperated with the NSC pre-publication review.

-The book details Trump’s dealings with China, Russia, Ukraine, North Korea, Iran, Britain, France and Germany, the publisher said.

-“This is the book Donald Trump doesn’t want you to read,” it said.
+The book provides an insider account of Trump’s “inconsistent, scattershot decision-making process,” the publisher has said.
+“This is the book Donald Trump doesn’t want you to read.”

-Reporting by Jonathan Stempel in New York; additional reporting by Eric Beech in Washington; editing by Jonathan Oatis and Tom Brown
+Reporting by Jonathan Stempel in New York; additional reporting by Eric Beech and Steve Holland in Washington; editing by Tom Brown and Richard Pullin